Intermittent fasting schedules for beginners

 Intermittent fasting can help you lose weight.[1]

-An intermittent fasting plan can help you reshape your body too.
-It’s been shown to preserve muscle mass better than traditional calorie-restricted diets [4], and to reduce waist circumference (and therefore belly fat), by around 4–7%.[3,5]
+An intermittent fasting schedule can help you reshape your body, too.
+It’s been shown to preserve muscle mass better than traditional calorie-restricted diets [4] and reduce waist circumference (and therefore belly fat) by around 4%–7%.[3,5]

-We’ll be up front with you here, intermittent fasting’s weight loss results are on a par with regular calorie-controlled diets.[6]
-But, if you’ve tried that method till the cows come home yet never found it to work that well for you, intermittent fasting could be worth a punt.
+We’ll be upfront with you here, intermittent fasting’s weight loss results are on par with regular calorie-controlled diets.[6]
+But, if you’ve tried that method till the cows come home yet never found it to work that well for you, intermittent fasting could be worth a try.

-When you’re following a fasting plan, you are burning more calories and eating less calories, and there are natural built-in mechanisms to the fasting process that support you to do this well.
+When you’re following a fasting schedule, you are burning more calories and eating fewer calories, and there are natural built-in mechanisms to the fasting process that support you in doing this well.

-Intermittent fasting isn’t really a diet plan, but if it was one, it’d be the diet that lends your body a hand and says “Hey, let me help you out here!”.
+Intermittent fasting isn’t really a diet schedule, but if it was one, it’d be the diet that lends your body a hand and says, “Hey, let me help you out here!”

 Intermittent fasting results

 Don’t just take our word for it.
-For real-life intermittent fasting results, just listen to the stories our members share
+For real-life intermittent fasting results, listen to our members’ stories.

 What could you achieve?